rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 caller.
 The same thing applies to the `?` at the end of the `read_to_string` call.

-The `?` eliminates a lot of boilerplate and makes this function's implementation simpler.
+The `?` eliminates a lot of boilerplate and makes this function’s implementation simpler.
 We could even shorten this code further by chaining method calls immediately after the `?`: